 ”Thank you for a product that delivered a complete cure... a million thank you’s.
 My husband and I thank you from bottom of our hearts.”

 Curing mange is best done naturally and holistically

 Mite Avenge is nature’s most effective mite killer.
 It has worked in many cases where nothing else has because it’s incredibly lethal to mites yet nurturing to your pet.
 Unlike toxic poisons and chemicals, there’s nothing artificial in it and it’s designed to help with the healing process after the mites are dead.
 Read what’s in it here.
-It safe, works faster than chemical treatments and has no side effects.
+It's safe, works faster than chemical treatments and has no side effects.
 We’re here to help you every step of the way but the first step is to download our free e-booklet.

 Sarcoptic mites can overtake an entire household in weeks and drive a dog to mutilate itself.
 Demodex can progress from localized to generalized, eventually becoming a chronic nightmare.
 The least your pet will deal with is progressive hair loss and itching.
 The worst can culminate in death.
 All mites are parasites that cause your pet to suffer and few cases resolve themselves on their own.
 Your pet is depending on you for compassionate help.